Only £20 for the collection of two bulky waste items*

 Household Waste & Recycling Centres

 It's FREE to dispose of bulky items at any of Worcestershire's Household Recycling Centres.

 If you wish to use a commercial type vehicle or trailer to transport your bulky waste you will need a CVT permit (Commercial Vehicle Trailer Permit).

 Skip hire & house clearance companies:

-Important!
-Householders now have a legal responsibility to make sure that only registered Waste Carriers collect their waste.
 Search the Environment Agency public register of those with a Waste Carriers Licence.
 Anyone offering a waste collection service such as odd jobbers, gardeners, or builders needs a waste carriers licence, so if anyone takes waste away for you always remember to: